Thursday, February 6, 2025

 But Minister of Development Assistance and Foreign Trade Benjamin Dousa (M) told SVT that there is no general ban on investments from specific countries in specific sectors.
 Each investment case is assessed individually.

 The presentation of the factory project in Torsboda took place in May 2023.
-At that time, it was expected that the factory would be ready to start production around the turn of the year 2025/2026.
+At that time, it was expected that the factory would be ready to start production around the turn of 2025/2026.
 Now the future of the project is uncertain, and 2,000 potential jobs are hanging by a thread.

 The failed project is a setback for the Swedish battery industry.
 It also raises questions about how Sweden should handle foreign investment in sectors of strategic importance.